chellej80/Embarr-Equestrian/README.md

 <img src="assets/media/Index_hero_nav.jpg">

 - __The sub pages hero image__

-Each sub page - Coaching, Livery, EAL also have the same hero image in an opaque verision that also contains text overlay to allow the user to quickly ascertain what the service offered is and how to follow up with the business owner to discuss.
+each sub page - Coaching, Livery, EAL also have the same hero image in an opaque verision that also contains text overlay to allow the user to quickly ascertain what the service offered is and how to follow up with the business owner to discuss.
 <img src="assets/media/coaching_hero.jpg">

 ### The Images Section